Functions and pathologies of the posterior segment of the eye

-It's a simple surgical procedure, the purpose of which is to inject drugs directly into the eyeball (vitreous cavity).
+It is a simple surgical procedure, the purpose of which is to inject drugs directly into the eyeball (vitreous cavity).

 They are used as treatment for retina or vitreous issues.
 Depending on the indications, we can chose different kinds of intravitreal drugs: anti-angiogenics, corticoids, antibiotics, etc.

-The administration of these drugs is widespread for exhumative or wet age associated mascular degeneration, and for the treatment of choroidal neovascular membrane secondary to other causes (for example, myopia magna).
+The administration of these drugs is widespread for exhumative or wet age-associated mascular degeneration, and for the treatment of choroidal neovascular membrane secondary to other causes (for example, myopia magna).
 They are also the treatment of choice for cases of macular oedema (swelling of the central retina) associated with vascular diseases of the retina (for example, retinal vein obstruction, diabetic retinopathy, etc.).

-A special mention must be made of intravitreal corticoids, like the dexamethasone intravitreal implant, the effects of which last 4 to 6 months and the indications for which include treatment of vascular macular oedema and inflammatory oedema, in the context of either ocular inflammation (uveitis) or after intraocular surgery (cystoid macular oedema).
+A special mention must be made of intravitreal corticoids, such as the dexamethasone intravitreal implant, the effects of which last 4 to 6 months and the indications for which include treatment of vascular macular oedema and inflammatory oedema, in the context of either ocular inflammation (uveitis) or after intraocular surgery (cystoid macular oedema).